awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The `Note` object adds a user\-defined note to the finding\.

-A finding provider can provide an initial note for a finding, but cannot add notes after that\.
+A finding provider can provide an initial note for a finding but cannot add notes after that\.
 A note can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.

 **Example**